-Sophia Cai is an emerging curator and arts writer with a particular interest in Asian art history as well as craft-based contemporary art practices.
-She completed a Masters with Distinction in History of Art from the Courtauld Institute of Art, University of London in 2014, supported by a Friends of the Courtauld Scholarship, and previously graduated from the Australian National University with a First-Class Honours degree in Art History and Curatorship, receiving the Janet Wilkie Art History Honours Prize for her final thesis on Chinese contemporary photography.
+She completed a Masters with Distinction in History of Art from the Courtauld Institute of Art, University of London in 2014, supported by a Friends of the Courtauld Scholarship, and previously graduated from the Australian National University with a First-Class Honours degree in Art History and Curatorship in 2011, receiving the Janet Wilkie Art History Honours Prize for her final thesis on Chinese contemporary photography.

 As an independent curator Sophia has worked on a number of projects and exhibitions.
-Recent curatorial projects include ‘Secret Garden’ at Schoolhouse Studios with Caitlin Shearer, the ‘PLAYFUL’ exhibition and public programs for National Youth Week at City Library Gallery in Melbourne, ‘Some words are just between us’ at Firstdraft in Sydney and ‘Closing the Distance‘ at Bundoora Homestead Art Centre.
-Forthcoming curatorial projects include ‘Slice of Life‘ at Craft and ‘No Woman is an Island’ at BLINDSIDE.
-She is also the guest curator 2016-2017 at The Dolls House Gallery, a miniature art gallery located in Melbourne.
+Recent curatorial projects include ‘Secret Garden’ at Schoolhouse Studios, with Caitlin Shearer, the ‘PLAYFUL’ exhibition and public programs for National Youth Week at City Library Gallery, ‘Some words are just between us’ at Firstdraft, ‘Closing the Distance‘ at Bundoora Homestead Art Centre, ‘Slice of Life‘ at Craft, ‘No Woman is an Island‘ at BLINDSIDE, ‘Every Dog Will Have Its Day’ at Casual Powerhouse Arts Centre with Kathlenn Linn, and ‘Disobedient Daughters’ at Metro Arts, Brisbane.
+She was also the guest curator 2016-2018 at The Dolls House Gallery, a miniature art gallery located in Melbourne.

-In addition to exhibition catalogue essays, Sophia’s arts writing has appeared in RAVEN Contemporary, Peril, ArtsHub Australia and UK, Antiques and Art NSW, The Canberra Times and Language of Labour.
+In addition to exhibition catalogues and artist commissioned essays, Sophia’s arts writing has appeared in Artist Profile, Art Almanac, 4A Papers, Un Extended, Runway Conversations, The Journal of Australian Ceramics, Peril Magazine, Liminal Magazine, ArtsHub, Antiques and Art NSW, and the Canberra Times.
 In 2016 she was selected for the SEVENTH Emerging Writers program and also the inaugural Craft Writers Program.

 Sophia currently lives and works in Melbourne, and is greatly inspired by the city’s thriving arts and craft community.
-When not visiting art exhibitions or public libraries, Sophia enjoys knitting and taking walks with her greyhound pal, Rosie.
+When not visiting art exhibitions or public libraries, Sophia enjoys knitting and taking walks with her greyhound best friend Rosie.